pytorch/audio/examples/asr/librispeech_biasing/README.md

 # Contextual Conformer RNN-T with TCPGen Example

-This directory contains sample implementations of training and evaluation pipelines for the Conformer RNN-T model with tree-constrained pointer generator (TCPGen) for contextual biasing.
+This directory contains sample implementations of training and evaluation pipelines for the Conformer RNN-T model with tree-constrained pointer generator (TCPGen) for contextual biasing, as described in the paper: [Tree-Constrained Pointer Generator for End-to-End Contextual Speech Recognition](https://ieeexplore.ieee.org/abstract/document/9687915)

 ## Setup
 ### Install PyTorch and TorchAudio nightly or from source